sancharib-git/ctf-writeups/CTFs/BrainHack-DSTA/brainhack.md

 ![Challenge 12!](/CTFs/assets/brainhack-writeup-stuff/osint2.png "Challenge 12")

 The next osint challenge needed a little more digging.
 In the compaby website, we found a file "Organization Chart.pdf" - which matched the hint of "company layout" in the description.
 The title hinted that we probably have to export the pdf to another file type to retrieve the flag.
 A quick look at the file headers showed that it was originally a powerpoint.
 Converting it to .ppt allowed us to move the chart around and retrieve the flag from the background!
+It can also be edited with Adobe Acrobat.

 - ### Challenge 13 : OSINT - Find Company Domains